Your Website is Your Best Marketing Tool

 8. Keep Branding Consistent

-Your overall content marketing strategy needs to connect all places where you have a web presence back to your website.
-If you are a small business trying to make a name for yourself, then this is even more critical.
-Install buttons on your website to allow your website visitors to find you on Facebook, Twitter, Instagram, and any other social media platforms you use.
+Include buttons on your website to allow your website visitors to find your Facebook page, Twitter, Instagram, LinkedIn, and any other social media platforms you use.
 Social share buttons allow you to get your own followers and likes directly from your website.
+We use and recommend Simple Social Icons for this.

 10. Make it Mobile Friendly.